The information on this page relates to the Domestic Abuse Act 2021 for England and Wales.

 For more details you can read the government’s factsheets on the Domestic Abuse Act.

-Section 76 of the Serious Crime Act (2015) created the offence of controlling or coercive behaviour, which highlights that domestic abuse is rarely in the form of a single incident but a purposeful pattern of behaviour.
+Section 76 of the Serious Crime Act (2015) created the offence of controlling or coercive behaviour.
+This highlights that domestic abuse is rarely in the form of a single incident but a purposeful pattern of behaviour.

-SEA led the successful call for the Domestic Abuse Bill, now Act, to extend this offence to post-separation abuse.
+SEA led the successful call for the Domestic Abuse Act to extend this offence to post-separation abuse.

-This amendment relates to criminal law, and only amends the criminal offence of controlling or coercive behaviour.
+This amendment relates to criminal law.
+It only amends the criminal offence of controlling or coercive behaviour.
 However, there may be a crossover with family law proceedings.
 Behaviours such as abuse of child contact arrangements that take place post-separation may now be taken into account when considering whether behaviour falls within the offence of controlling or coercive behaviour.

 The Bill received Royal Assent and became an Act of Parliament (law) on 29 April 2021.
 However, when a Bill becomes an Act, some sections of the Act may not come into force immediately.